New York coronavirus case confirmed

 “We have the best health-care system in the world, and we are leveraging that system to help contain any potential spread of the novel coronavirus in New York,” Cuomo said.
 “This isn’t our first rodeo — we are fully coordinated, we are fully mobilized, and we are fully prepared to deal with the situation as it develops.”

 While New York remains confident, Washington declared a state of emergency after an infected man died on Feb.
-29. A second infected Washington victim passed away a day later, indicating that the disease may have been spreading throughout the state undetected for weeks.
-There are now 43 confirmed cases of COVID-19 across the US.
+29. Nine total deaths have been reported since March 3, indicating that the disease may have been spreading throughout the West Coast state undetected for weeks.
+There are now 126 confirmed cases of COVID-19 across the U.S., according to a live CNN count.

 “It’s gone down very rapidly from a new high.
-It’s amongst the fastest that’s ever happened,” said a central Queens institutional equities trader who chose to remain anonymous.
+It’s amongst the fastest that’s ever happened,” a central Queens institutional equities trader, who chose to remain anonymous, said before the resurgence.

 In spite of the falling market, the trader sees no need for share-holders to worry.
 He advises all those with stakes in the market, from big shareholders to those who have 401k plans, to view the long-term effects because “the stock market is as likely to be up six months from now as it is likely to be down six months from now.”
 He is confident it will be restored to the heights it had seen just a week before as long as people continue working and spending money.